Can I Recover Compensation If I Contributed to an Accident?

 If you were in an accident that you contributed to, you may be wondering if you can pursue compensation for the damages your injury caused.
 Before you take the next steps in pursing compensation, you should know about New Jersey’s comparative negligence law.

-The experienced Hasbrouck Heights, NJ personal injury lawyers at the Lynch Law Firm can discuss these important laws with you.
+The experienced Hasbrouck Heights, NJ personal injury lawyers at the Lynch Law Firm, PC can discuss these important laws with you.
 If you do have a viable claim, we can discuss how we can help and explain your legal options to you.

 What Is Negligence?